lithiumtech/lithium-sdk/templates/project/res/components/_README.md

 There are no mandatory files in this directory.
 No subdirectories are allowed in this directory.
 Components are edited in the Studio plugin at Studio > Components.
+If strictMode is set to true in server.conf.json, FreeMarker syntax errors will block the plugin from being uploaded to the stage server.
+If strictMode is set to false, the plugin will be uploaded to stage despite the FreeMarker errors.

+Components contributed with the SDK appear in Studio > Components.